nawfalassimi/test/README.md

 - Sanity-check the pricer + hedger together: daily hedged P&L on an ATM straddle should roughly track `0.5·gamma·(dS)² − theta·dt` — if that identity doesn't hold, something's wrong before strategy signals even enter the picture.

+## Output: trade blotter (Excel)

+Alongside the performance report, produce a trade blotter as an Excel file — one row per trade/clip — with at least:

+- Entry date, exit date
+- Currency pair, instrument type (option/spot/forward), strike, tenor/expiry
+- Size / notional, clip id
+- Strategy id, signal value(s) that triggered entry/exit
+- Entry price/vol, exit price/vol
+- Realized P&L, and exposure at entry (delta, vega, FX notional)

+This gives a human-auditable record of every position the backtest took, and is usually the fastest way to sanity-check that the strategy logic is doing what you think it's doing.

 ## Suggested first milestone